Hymenoptera: Classification

 The Hymenoptera are divided into two groups; the Symphyta which have no waist, and the Apocrita which have a narrow waist.

 Symphyta

 The suborder Symphyta includes the sawflies, horntails, and parasitic wood wasps.
-The group may be paraphyletic, as it has been suggested that the family Orussidae may be the group from which the Apocrita arose.
+The group is paraphyletic, as it has been suggested that the family Orussidae may be the group from which the Apocrita arose.
 They have an unconstricted junction between the thorax and abdomen.
 The larvae are herbivorous, free-living, and eruciform, usually with three pairs of true legs, prolegs (on every segment, unlike Lepidoptera) and ocelli.
 The prolegs do not have crochet hooks at the ends unlike the larvae of the Lepidoptera.
 The legs and prolegs tend to be reduced or absent in larvae that mine or bore plant tissue, as well as in larvae of Pamphiliidae.

 Apocrita

 The wasps, bees, and ants together make up the suborder (and clade) Apocrita, characterized by a constriction between the first and second abdominal segments called a wasp-waist (petiole), also involving the fusion of the first abdominal segment to the thorax.
 Also, the larvae of all Apocrita lack legs, prolegs, or ocelli.
 The hindgut of the larvae also remains closed during development, with feces being stored inside the body, with the exception of some bee larvae where the larval anus has reappeared through developmental reversion.
 In general, the anus only opens at the completion of larval growth.